dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

 In preparation for GitLab 11.0, we recommend users to take the following actions:

-1. Upgrade to version 10.X that support for the new `mattermost['env']` setting.
+1. Upgrade to version 10.x which supports the new `mattermost['env']` setting.
-1. Additional settings that are not listed above will have to be configured through the `mattermost['env']` setting.
+1. Settings that are not listed above will have to be configured through the `mattermost['env']` setting.
+Mattermost requires environment variables to be provided in `MM_<CATEGORY>SETTINGS_<ATTRIBUTE>` format.
 Below is an example of how to convert the old settings syntax to the new one.

-Mattermost requires environment variables to be provided in `MM_<CATEGORY>SETTINGS_<ATTRIBUTE>` format.

-For example, the following snippet of `gitlab.rb`:
+The following settings in `gitlab.rb`:

 ```ruby
 mattermost['service_maximum_login_attempts'] = 10